Lumen releases its first app for Apple watchOS

-Using its understanding of your 24×7 breath signature, Lumen then OPTIONALLY recommends a diet to sensibly guide you toward a keto style diet in its quest to help you achieve metabolic flexibility ie the ability to more easily switch between fat and carbs as a fuel source.
+Using its understanding of your 24×7 breath signature, Lumen then OPTIONALLY recommends a keto style diet to sensibly guide you toward metabolic flexibility ie the ability to more easily switch between fat and carbs as a fuel source.

 That’s it in a nutshell and if you want to read MUCH more detail I wrote a detailed review of Lumen in early 2021 and I’ve used it myself since then, mostly for athletic purposes.
-Even though I also linked Lumen with its Garmin CIQ widget I didn’t really use that so much.
+I liked Lumen’s Garmin CIQ widget but didn’t really use that so much.

 You already have the Lumen app installed on your phone.
 First up go to Apple’s app store and quickly check there’s not a new version.
 You’ll need version 2.4.773 or newer.